 To help understand what kombucha tastes like, let’s look a little deeper at the ingredients and recipe.
 Kombucha is made from 4 simple ingredients: water, a mix of green and black tea, sugar and a SCOBY, or symbiotic culture of bacteria and yeast.
 The SCOBY is added to sweet tea, which jumpstarts a two-part process.
 During primary fermentation, the yeast converts sugar to alcohol under controlled conditions.
 During secondary fermentation, the bacteria get to work converting most of this alcohol into acetic, gluconic, glucuronic and other organic acids.
 During both of these processes, the yeast and bacteria feast and multiply, yielding an end beverage that is rich in a variety of microorganisms and healthy acids.

-Since kombucha goes through a fermentation process, many people assume it’s an alcoholic beverage.
+Since kombucha goes through a fermentation process, many people wonder if it tastes like alcohol.
 While the fermentation process does produce a trace amount of alcohol, similar to that of an overripe banana or sauerkraut, by law non-alcoholic beverages must contain less than 0.5% ABV.
-That means it is perfectly fine to drink a non-alcoholic kombucha, like Health-Ade, any time during the course of your day.
+That means the taste will be much different than that of alcoholic beverages and it is perfectly fine to drink kombucha at any time during the course of your day.
 Kombucha is a healthy and refreshing drink to try and incorporate into your lifestyle!

 Health-Ade produces a variety of kombucha flavors including Tropical Punch, Passion Fruit-Tangerine, Grapefruit, Cherry-Berry, Ginger-Lemon, Pomegranate, Blood Orange-Carrot-Ginger, Grape Vibes, and so many more.
 Check out our full product offerings by visiting www.health-ade.com today!